 For your quick reference, the table below from the Pag-IBIG Fund shows the annual dividend payout over a five-year period if you pay PHP 500 monthly to your MP2 account (based on a 7.5% dividend rate).

 Why Is the Dividend Rate of Pag-IBIG MP2 So High?

 Historically, MP2 dividend rates have been on an upward trend.
-Since 2016 up to present, the rates have never gone down below 7%.
+Since 2016 up to present, the rates are within 6% – 7%.

 While these figures seem too good to be true, there’s no reason to worry or doubt as to why the Pag-IBIG MP2 dividend rates are “too high.”

 The Pag-IBIG Fund’s strong financial performance over the years has pushed up the MP2 rates.
 The government agency attributes its solid financial standing to its operational efficiencies and strong housing loan payment collections.